 While some rewards for the giver won’t be seen in this life, a common earthly benefit is contentment.
 Contentment seems to elude most Americans these days.
 The more we get, the more we want.
 The best cure for materialism is through the practice of giving.
 Materialism is fed by an inward focus.
 Giving forces us to stop looking at ourselves and instead focus on the needs around us.
 It is one way that we can deny ourselves and follow Christ.

 Deep down inside, we all realize there’s an opportunity cost for every dollar we give.
-We can picture the things our giving money could’ve purchased, but instead, we act out our faith and turn it over to God to further His kingdom.
-The simple act of dropping money in the offering tray is our way of saying that God is more important than anything else that money could’ve bought.
+We can picture the things we could have purchased, but instead, we act out our faith and give that money to God to further His kingdom.
+The simple act of dropping money in the offering tray is our way of saying that God is more important than anything else that money could have bought.

 Bad Reasons for Giving

 Just because we are faithful in our giving doesn’t mean we’re above reproach.
 We need to constantly examine our hearts to make sure our motives are pure.
 Here are a few ulterior motives that could still compel us to give, but potentially for the wrong reasons:

 Recognition – Are we giving to glorify God, or to receive glory for ourselves?
 There’s a reason why Matthew 6:3-4 instructs us to not let our left hand know what our right hand is doing so our giving can be in secret.
 It’s to protect us from seeking the praise of man.
 When we are recognized and praised in this life, we have already received our full reward and forfeit any heavenly reward.
 I will qualify this by saying that it’s not always wrong if our giving is known, but we need to carefully guard our hearts to make sure we’re not seeking praise.